tradingview/rest_integrations_docs/source/trading/Configuring.rst

 ....................
 There are three configuration levels.

 * *Broker level* applies to all subaccounts defined for the user.
   It's performed via the `/config`_ request.
 * *Subaccount level* extends to UI elements for a specific subaccount.
   It's performed via the `/accounts`_ request.
-* *Instrument level* to configure UI elements for a specific instrument.
+* *Instrument level* uses to configure UI elements for a specific instrument.
   It's performed via the `/instruments`_ request.

 All these requests are executed once when logging into the broker integration.
 The configuration priority of the same UI elements is as follows: *broker*, *account*, *instrument*.
 Each subsequent configuration overrides the